TomGranot/MonicaWikiUpdates/Installing-Monica-Generic.md

 ### 1. Clone the repository

 You may install Monica by simply closing the repository.
-In order for this to work with Apache, which is often pre-pacakged with many common linux instances ([DigitalOcean](https://www.digitalocean.com/) droplets are one example), you need to clone the repository in a specific folder: Consider cloning the repository into any folder, example here in your 'home' directory:
+In order for this to work with Apache, which is often pre-pacakged with many common linux instances ([DigitalOcean](https://www.digitalocean.com/) droplets are one example), you need to clone the repository in a specific folder:

 ```sh
 cd /var/www/html
 git clone https://github.com/monicahq/monica.git